Eliza776/DSA-Project-2/README.md

  -A salary review should be done in Kaduna and Abuja, where non-compliance is most severe.

- -Gender distribution varies by region.
-Kaduna and Abuja may require to hire more females
+ -Gender distribution varies by region, Kaduna and Abuja may require to hire more females.

  -Enable gender disclosure for the undisclosed with suggested  privacy protections for more accurate analysis.